| You are here: Agriculture > Genfood and Food > Food from GMO > Methods for identifying > PCR-based methods > Highly specialised report

 making has been approved in the UK, although it is reputedly not

+in use.
 Several publications have focused on the detection of DNA derived

 from decomposing transgenic plant material in the soil.
 The PCR